appflower/appflower-docs/getstarted/3_1_create_a_new_model.md

 This is a special field which you will use not only with this, but with each and every model you create.
 The id is like an _automatic counter_.
 Whenever you store a new piece of information (a song in this case), the counter will be increased by one, thus the new entry _gets numbered_.
 For now, you don't have to dive into the details of this, just keep in mind that ***this is an important, unique identifier*** used by the system, and it will be useful to you as well later.

-NOTE: For the sake of this tutorial, we created "id" as the last field, but normally ***this should be the first one you add***.
+NOTICE: : For the sake of this tutorial, we created "id" as the last field, but normally ***this should be the first one you add***.
 No matter what information you wanna store or how your model looks like, it should have "id" as its first field.

 <div class="image_medium" style="float:right;"><a href="/uploads/book/model/06_model_grid_entering_data.png" rel="prettyPhoto" title=""><img alt="Adding Data to Model" src="/uploads/book/model/06_model_grid_entering_data.png" hspace="5" vspace="5"></a></div>